How to cancel car insurance: Easy steps for a smooth transition

 Be prepared to cancel your car insurance by following these seven steps:

 • Search for and secure new insurance.
-Once you’ve decided to cancel your existing policy, ensure you have one to replace it.
+Once you’ve decided to cancel your existing policy, ensure you have one to replace it by shopping for car insurance.
 A lapse in coverage of even a day could cause your rates to increase significantly, and many providers won’t honor a cancellation request if you cannot provide proof of new insurance.

-• Know what your current insurer needs in order to cancel your policy.
+• You may need to give notice in advance.
 Your insurance company might require you to provide notice that you will terminate your policy with them – if these notice periods exist, they’re often 30 days.
 You don’t have to maintain a policy for any set amount of time, but you might need to pay a cancellation fee depending on your insurance provider and where you live.

 • Have the right documentation ready.
-Before contacting your insurance company to initiate the cancellation, have all the information you need to make the process as easy and fast as possible.
 Gather your new policy information, current policy information, Social Security number, driver’s license – and proof of vehicle sale if you’re canceling because you sold your car.

-• Contact your current insurance provider to submit a formal cancellation request.
+• Submit a formal cancellation request.
 If you have a relationship with an agent, you can contact them directly.
 Alternatively, you can call the insurance company’s toll-free number to speak with a representative who can help you (see list below).
 Canceling by phone is the most widely used method, but some companies may allow you to cancel online.
 Some insurers also will accept a cancellation request via fax or postal mail.
 Check with your provider to find out their preferred method.

 • Make sure you receive proof of cancellation.
 After canceling your policy, your insurance company should send you documentation that confirms that the policy is no longer active.
 You may receive this electronically or via regular mail.